 Create chapter summaries

 Need a choice board for an art activity?
 Boom, done..
 Furthermore, the AI will generate differentiated rubrics for an assignment for customized expectations and levels of challenge.

+Extract keywords from a chapter and define those words.
 Build a prereading or advance organizer by extracting critical and unfamiliar vocabulary from a chapter and listing keywords with their definitions.

 List of 100 commonly used adjectives – then do it again with examples!”